connorpekovic/GraphicsRenderingEngine/README.md

 **Sample output**

-Look in the folder 'Output gallery'
+Start by looking at some output in the 'Output gallery' folder.

 **Description**

-This source code for a computer graphics rendering engine written in C++.
+This is source code for a computer graphics rendering engine written in C++.
 This program impliments some of fundementels of computer graphics.
 Notable contents are listed below.
 The jist of this program is that it renders a collection of primitives using a transform-clip-view graphics pipeline described in the file above named 'High level overview'.
 This is a direct rendering computer graphics engine as opposed to a ray tracing computer graphics engine.
 For more information about the language, visit this courses [homepage](http://graphics.cs.niu.edu/).